minblock/compute/README.md

 in order placements from security and paying employees,subdivisions/partners, advertisers, growers, and research and development anonymously
 Ovo Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Ovo Core software, see https://www.ovocoin.org/.
+For more information, as well as an immediately useability, compiled binary version of the Ovo Core software, see https://www.ovocoin.org/.